atecarlos/protractor-http-mock/README.md

 See this [sample plugin](https://github.com/atecarlos/protractor-http-mock-sample-plugin) for more information.

+### Defaults

+If necessary, default mocks and plugins can be skipped for a particular test simply by passing true at the end of your `mock` call:

+	mock(mocks, plugins, true);

 ### Examples
 Included in the code base is an extensive list examples on how to use all the features of this plugin.
 Please take a look if you have any questions.